 The Nitro comes with 4 innovative technologies as described on the STIGA’s website.

 ACS Technology: It incorporates microscopic air capsules into the sponge.
-When the ball comes into the contact with the rubber, the impact energy forces the air capsules to contract and expand.
+When the ball comes into contact with the rubber, the impact energy forces the air capsules to contract and expand.
 Due to this enhanced elasticity, the ball penetrates more into the sponge and the sponge acts as a spring storing more energy during impact.
-As a result, the releasing energy gets higher and springs off the ball with more speed, spin, and control.
+As a result, the released energy gets higher and springs off the ball with more speed, spin, and control.